 The SI process determined the significant causes of biological impairment.
 Biological impairment was linked to a single stressor in some cases and multiple stressors in others.
-The SI process identified the following stressors for the biologically impaired waters in the Dunkard Creek watershed:
+The SI process identified the following stressors for the biologically impaired waters in the Upper Ohio South watershed:

+- Metals toxicity (aluminum)

+- pH toxicity

 - Organic enrichment (the combined effects of oxygen-demanding pollutants, nutrients, and the resultant algal and habitat alteration)

 - Sedimentation

+- Metals flocculation

 - Ionic toxicity